nadavbm/etzba/README.md

 # etzba

-**etzba** is a performance tests tool for sql and api servers. the tool use several configuraiton files to run load tests to benchmark the service performance.
+**etzba** is a performance tests tool for sql and api servers. the tool use several configuraiton files to run load tests to measure the service performance.

 the word etzba used in biblical times as a measurement unit and the english translation from hebrew to etzba is finger.